Best Stump Grinders in 2026: Rent vs Buy for Homeowners

 Professional Stump Grinding: What It Costs

-Most pros charge by diameter (roughly $2-$5 per inch) with a minimum fee of $100-$150.
+Most pros charge by diameter (at the low end per inch) with a minimum fee in the budget-friendly tier.
 If you've got multiple stumps, get them all done at once — the per-stump cost drops significantly after the first one because the setup and travel time is already covered.

 Bottom Line